NASCAR’s Brandon Brown to be sponsored by LGBCoin in 2022 season - NewsBreak

 The “Let’s go, Brandon” chant was born in October after Brown won his first Xfinity Series race at Talladega.
 Fans at the event were heard yelling “F— Joe Biden” in the background of a post-race interview, however, NBC Sports reporter Kelli Stavast said they were chanting “ Let’s go, Brandon .”

-The chant has since become a wry rallying cry for critics of President Biden .Truck driver’s 110-year sentence dramatically cut down
+The chant has since become a wry rallying cry for critics of President Biden .Governor grants clemency to truck driver following 110-year sentence, reduced to 10 years

 Earlier this month, a father called into a holiday special and repeated the slogan to Biden and first lady Jill Biden after wishing them a Merry Christmas.Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.